US-Education Aspirants Find Relief as Student Visa Situation in India Eases - www.lokmattimes.com

 US-Education Aspirants Find Relief as Student Visa Situation in India Eases

-PNN New Delhi [India], September 22: After facing long delays and uncertainty in recent years, Indian students hoping to ...
+New Delhi [India], September 22: After facing long delays and uncertainty in recent years, Indian students hoping to study ...

 The U.S. Embassy in India has taken steps to reduce the backlog of visa applications that had caused wait times to stretch over 500 days at consulates in major cities like Mumbai and New Delhi.
 As of mid-2025, the average wait time for a student visa appointment has dropped to about two months.